Peach and Prosciutto Salad (High Protein & Healthy)

 Preparing Protein for the Perfect Bite

-• Tear the prosciutto into 2-inch ribbons.
+2. Tear the Meat: Gently tear the prosciutto by hand into 2-inch ribbons.

 Step 3: Assembling the Arugula and Final Drizzle